Learning from Label Proportions with Instance-wise Consistency: Experiments

-\textbf{Experimental Settings:} Four extensively used datasets are selected: MNIST \cite{lecun-gradientbased-learning-applied-1998}, Fashion-MNIST \cite{DBLP:journals/corr/abs-1708-07747}, Kuzushiji-MNIST \cite{DBLP:journals/corr/abs-1812-01718}, and CIFAR-10 \cite{Krizhevsky09learningmultiple}.
-Each bag is randomly generated from a dataset, and the number of bags is changed as $K = \{2,4,8,16,32,64,128\}$.
-Various models are used: linear model, 5-layer perceptron (multilayer perceptron (MLP)), and 12-layer ConvNet \cite{convnet}.
-10\% of the training data are used as the validation data, and the learning rate is searched from $\{10^{-6},...,10^{-1}\}$.
-The batch size is set as $\frac{1024}{K}$, and the Adam optimizer is used.
-A detailed description of the dataset and the experimental setup can be found in Appendix.
+exp_fig_weight_diff.tex We evaluated the proposed risk estimators and their approximation methods experimentally. \textbf{Settings~~~} We used four commonly used datasets: MNIST \cite{lecun-gradientbased-learning-applied-1998}, Fashion-MNIST \cite{DBLP:journals/corr/abs-1708-07747}, Kuzushiji-MNIST \cite{DBLP:journals/corr/abs-1812-01718}, and CIFAR-10 \cite{Krizhevsky09learningmultiple}.
+We conducted the experiments by randomly generating bags and varying the number of instances, i.e., $K = \{2,4,8,16,32,64,128\}$.
+We employed a linear model (Linear), a 5-layer perceptron (MLP), a 12-layer ConvNet \cite{convnet}, and a 32-layer ResNet \cite{7780459} in our experiments.
+We utilized 10\% of the training data for validation, including searching for the optimal learning rate from $\{10^{-6},...,10^{-1}\}$ and determining the optimal number of training epochs.
+We set the batch size such that the total number of instances in a mini-batch was 256 and utilized the cross-entropy as the loss function and Adam \cite{adam} with weight decay $10^{-5}$ as the optimizer.
+A detailed description of the experimental setup is presented in the Appendix.
+The experiments were carried out with NVIDIA Tesla V100 GPU.

-\textbf{Baselines:} The proposed method is analyzed by comparing it to some baselines. \begin{itemize} \item RC updates according to \cref{eq:risk}. \item RC-approx updates according to \cref{eq:risk-approx}. \item RC-init, in which the first few epochs are trained according to DLLP, which is subsequently switched to RC-approx. \item RC-const according to \cref{eq:risk-approx}, where the label weights are estimated as a constant, i.e., $\tilde P = const$. \item PN, a supervised learning method in which instances are given the correct labels. \item DLLP \cite{ArdehalyC17a} updates according to bag-wise constraints. \item ROT \cite{abs-1905-12909} updates according to pseudo-labels based on the OT. \item PRODEN \cite{pmlr-v119-lv20a}, a partial label learning that treats the given labels as partial labels. \end{itemize} For RC-approx, the temperature parameter, $T$, is set as $\frac{1}{K-1}$, as proposed in \cref{sec:approx}.
-For RC-init, the first 40 epochs are trained using DLLP, which is subsequently switched to RC-approx.

-\textbf{Results:} Tables 1--3 list the means and standard deviations of the test results for five samples for each model and dataset.
-Considering the results for small bags $K = \{2,4,8,16\}$, our method RC and RC-approx are found to be comparable to or better than the other methods.
-The accuracy on the test dataset and the update of the label weights measured by the KL-divergence between $n$th and $n+1$th epoch are shown in Figure 2.
-The labels are gradually identified as the learning progresses.
-Some settings perform better than the supervised learning, PN, which is also seen from the PRODEN results.

-In contrast, for relatively large bags $K = \{64,128\}$, DLLP and ROT are more effective than RC-approx in some settings.
-Because RC-approx learns the label weights simultaneously, the models are probably initially fitted with noisy weights.
-One possible solution to this problem is to learn the first few epochs using bag-level constraints, such as in DLLP, learn the label weights, and subsequently use RC-approx (RC-init).
-Although the linear model fits directly the label weights learned by DLLP and its performance is not improved by initializing, the experiments using the deep learning model improve the performance.
-The test accuracies of DLLP, RC-init, and RC-approx on CIFAR-10 are illustrated in Figure 3.
-Noticeably, RC-approx is slow in learning and fitting the noisy label weights, whereas RC-init improves the performance by switching the losses after learning the label weights with DLLP.